 You can apply for a forbearance or deferment under certain circumstances.
 This allows you to postpone your federal student loan repayments temporarily and is a good option to fall back on and avoid default when you absolutely cannot make payments towards your loan.
 If your forbearance application is accepted you will not need to make any payments during that period.

 It may seem like an easy solution when you are in a financial bind, but what you need to keep in mind is that in most cases, the interest will continue to accrue even though there are no payments due.
 Once payments resume, you will more than likely end up owing more.
 Forbearance should be considered only if you absolutely need some relief from making payments for a particular period.
 And even then, paying some amount towards the balance every month will help to reduce the interest charges.

 Tempted to splurge because you manage to ‘wrangle’ more financial aid than you actually need for tuition and books?
 Think again.
 Just because nobody is going to ask you what you spend the money on does not mean that you should use it for a quick trip to catch the Carnival in Rio.

 Far too many students fall into the trap of taking the excess money and spending it on a lifestyle they couldn’t otherwise afford.
 This is a mistake.
-In the end you will have to pay back every cent you borrow with interest.
+In the end, you will have to pay back every cent you borrow with interest.
 Student loans should only be used for expenses related to education—tuition, books, and other relevant items.
 They should never be used for anything other than that.
-The goal should be graduate with as little debt as possible.
+The goal should be to graduate with as little debt as possible.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!